 Lapis lazuli is a rock aggregate made up from – predominantly – the minerals lazurite, sodalite, nosalite and hauyne.
 It has a typical cobalt blue color, often with patches of pyrite (golden) and/ or calcite (white).
 It was this rock that was powdered to create the ultramarine pigment used by painters prior to the 19th century.1 Historically this gemstone comes from Afghanistan, a location reported by Marco Polo as early as 1271.
 It is thought, however, that the Romans already knew about Lapis and even the Bible2 refers to an aggregate of the wonderful blue color.
 Another famous locality where lapis lazuli is mined is in the Andes mountain range of Chile.

 Lapis lazuli is often mimicked by a dyed jasper, but it does not show the white and golden patches.
 Sodalite, one of the components of lapis lazuli, is often mistaken for it, but the color is much paler.
 There is also a sintered synthetic spinel that imitates lapis lazuli.

-Dyeing and impregnation occurs on lesser quality gems and these can be easily removed by acetone.
-Leaving these stones in the sun for a too long a period of time will cause the dye or impregnation to stain the environment.
+Dyeing and impregnation occurs on lesser-quality gems and these can be easily removed by acetone.
+Leaving these stones in the sun for too long a period of time will cause the dye or impregnation to stain the environment.

 Gemological Information for Lapis Lazuli